 Hawthorne Race Course

-Also, in the Chicago suburbs, Hawthorne Race Course offers a busy schedule of racing action for most of the year.
+In the Chicago suburbs, Hawthorne Race Course offers a busy schedule of racing action — both Thoroughbred and Standardbred — year-round.
 For bettors and fans who prefer an emphasis on the variety and volume of live events, this is a fantastic venue.

 - Address: 3501 S. Laramie, Cicero